courseworks/AUT_AP_2024_Spring_HW5/README.md

 Please ensure you test your decorators with the provided target functions and verify the outputs.

-Sure, here are two tasks designed to help students understand and practice asynchronous programming in Python:

 ## Section 3: Asynchronous Programming in Python

 In this section, you will work on tasks that involve asynchronous programming using `asyncio`.
 These tasks are designed to help you understand how to write and manage asynchronous code in Python.